microsoft/vcpkg-docs/vcpkg/maintainers/functions/internal/z_vcpkg_apply_patches.md

 )
 ```

-The `<path-to-source>` should be set to `${SOURCE_PATH}` by convention,
+## Parameters

+### SOURCE_PATH
-and is the path to apply the patches in.
+The path to apply patches into.

+### PATCHES
-`z_vcpkg_apply_patches` will take the list of `<patch>`es,
+The list of patches to apply.

-which are by default relative to the port directory,
-and apply them in order using `git apply`.
-Generally, these `<patch>`es take the form of `some.patch`
-to select patches in the port directory.
+Relative paths are interpreted from the root of the port directory.
-One may also download patches and use `${VCPKG_DOWNLOADS}/path/to/some.patch`.

-If `QUIET` is not passed, it is a fatal error for a patch to fail to apply;
-otherwise, if `QUIET` is passed, no message is printed.
-This should only be used for edge cases, such as patches that are known to fail even on a clean source tree.
+### QUIET
+Do not print any messages and do not fatal error on failure to apply patches.

+## Notes
+A common pattern for large patches is to download them with `vcpkg_download_distfile()` and pass the downloaded path into `PATCHES`.

 ## Source
 [scripts/cmake/z\_vcpkg\_apply\_patches.cmake](https://github.com/Microsoft/vcpkg/blob/master/scripts/cmake/z_vcpkg_apply_patches.cmake)